 They recognised Who Jesus was, but instead of honouring Him as a famous Rabbi who was graciously visiting His hometown with His disciples, they reverted back to branding Him as 'the carpenter'.
 But the insults crescendoed when they disparagingly called Him 'the son of Mary', thus rejecting His virgin birth and Messianic claims.

-Jesus was the Prophet who was greater than Moses, the King who was greater than David, but He was despised and rejected by those He came to save.
+Jesus was the Prophet Who was greater than Moses.
+Jesus was the King Who was greater than David, but He was despised and rejected by those He came to save.
 He came to His hometown but his family, childhood friends, and neighbours, spurned Him and treated His with unashamed contempt.
 No wonder Mark recorded the serious lack of faith that was displayed in Nazareth that day.
-And so we read that Jesus was not able to do any miracles there because of their lack of faith - except that He laid His hands on a few sick people and healed them.
+And so, we read that Jesus was not able to do any miracles there because of their lack of faith, except that He laid His hands on a few sick people and healed them.

-Heavenly Father, what a lesson we can learn from the people of Nazareth who refused to recognise the Lord Jesus, the King of Glory Who had grown up in their village and visited them, to give them the words of eternal life - but they refused to listen and allowed doubt to cast the shadow of unbelief in their heart and a cloud of rejection over their town.
-Help me not to fall into the trap of ignoring those whom You are preparing for a great work of ministry in Your eternal plan.
-Thank You that although He was despised and rejected by His own people, You graciously have brought Gentiles into Your family and equipped us to be used in Your service.
-Fulfil now O Lord, Your Word in each member of Christ's Body and equip each one of us to carry out the work that You have prepared for us to do.
-Keep us from devaluing the service of others, but rather may we remember to give encouragement to Your people and allow faith to blossom in our heart.
-Thank You that Jesus did not give up on Israel despite rejecting Him, and that the day is coming when that nation will recognise their Lord and their God - heaven's greatest Prophet, High Priest, and King.
-AMEN.
+Heavenly Father, what a lesson I can learn from the people of Nazareth who refused to recognise the Lord Jesus, the King of Glory.
+He had grown up in their village and now He visited them to give them the words of eternal life, but they refused to listen and allowed doubt to cast the shadow of unbelief in their hearts and a cloud of rejection over their town.
+Thank You that although He was despised and rejected by His own people, You have graciously brought Gentiles into Your family and equipped us to be used in Your service.
+Fulfil now, O Lord, Your Word in each member of Christ's Body, and equip each one of us to carry out the work that You have prepared for us to do.
+Thank You that Jesus did not give up on Israel, despite their rejecting of Him, and that the day is coming when that chosen nation will recognise their Lord and their God, heaven’s greatest Prophet, High Priest, and King.
+In Jesus' name, AMEN.